15 of the Most Incredible Waterfall Photos Ever Taken

 New York: Lucifer Falls in the Upper Gorge of Robert H. Treman State Park

 The 115-foot Lucifer Falls is located among Ithaca, New York’s famous gorges, in Treman State Park.
 Visitors can also swim right up to the base of one of the park’s smaller waterfalls, Lower Enfield Glen.
+Check out more surprising hidden features in America’s natural landmarks.

 Kentucky: Eagle Falls in Cumberland Falls State Park